National Coach of the Year Honors

 2008 Atlantic Coast Conference

-It doesn't matter if his roster is full of rookies or veterans, University of Miami head coach Jim Morris continues to produce some of college baseball's most consistent and dominant teams in 23 seasons in Coral Gables.
+It doesn't matter if his roster is full of rookies or veterans, University of Miami head coach Jim Morris continues to produce some of college baseball's most consistent and dominant teams entering his 24th season in Coral Gables.
 With a talented staff around him, Morris' Hurricanes are continually the class of collegiate baseball, having won national titles in 1999 and 2001 and the ACC Baseball Regular Season Championship in 2008, 2014 and 2016.

 In his 23-season tenure at Miami, no program has qualified for the College World Series as much as Morris and his Hurricanes.
-Miami, which has qualified for the NCAA Tournament a college baseball-record 44 consecutive years, has made it to Omaha in 13 of Morris' 23 seasons in Coral Gables - including most recently in 2016, when Miami was awarded the No. 3 national seed heading into the NCAA postseason.
+Miami, which has qualified for the NCAA Tournament a college baseball-record 44 consecutive years, has made it to Omaha in 13 of Morris' 23 seasons in Coral Gables - including most recently in 2016, when Miami was awarded the No. 3 national seed for the NCAA postseason.

 Morris set an NCAA record for guiding a program to the CWS in each of his first six years at UM.
-In addition, Morris has won 17 of 23 NCAA Regional appearances at UM, including a record 13-straight to start his tenure in Coral Gables.
-His teams have qualified for NCAA Regionals for the last 32 years - 23 at Miami and nine at Georgia Tech.
+In addition, Morris has won 17 of 23 NCAA Regional appearances at UM, including a record 13 straight to start his tenure in Coral Gables.
+His teams have qualified for NCAA Regionals for the last 32 years - all 23 at Miami and his final nine at Georgia Tech.

 A three-time national coach of the year and 2008 Atlantic Coast Conference Coach of the Year, Morris has directed the Hurricanes to a 1,031-419-3 (.710) mark since arriving in 1994.
 Including his 12 seasons at Georgia Tech (1982-93), Morris has forged a 1,535-663-4 (.697) Division I record in 35 years as a head coach.
 Overall, Morris has been the head coach at the collegiate level for 39 seasons, spending the first four at DeKalb (Ga.)
 C.C. from 1976-79, and has recorded a 1,666-704-4 (.702) mark.

 In addition to carrying on Miami's great baseball reputation in the last 23 years, Morris personally led the charge in the construction of Alex Rodriguez Park, and logged hundreds of hours raising funds for the stadium's renovation prior to its reopening in 2009.